SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Burgers at Gott's Roadside

-Located in the iconic Ferry Building, facing the Embarcadero, Gott's Roadside caters for private events in what can only be described as a stunning setting.
+Located in the iconic Ferry Building, Gott's Roadside serves fresh, tasty American food in what can only be described as a stunning setting.

 >> More about the Ferry Building

-I like their lunch menu with the dishes such as Turkish Shawarma lamb and beef sandwiches.
-I also love their excellent salad dishes that are in the $12 to $16 range.
+For lunch, I like their Turkish Shawarma lamb and beef sandwiches.
+I also love their excellent salad dishes that range from $12 to $16.

-The items on their dinner menu are a bit heartier, so you will find the prices increase a bit.
+The items on their dinner menu are a bit heartier, so you will find the prices increase a bit, up to $65.
 I love their kebabs and steaks.
-And...of course I rarely leave without having some of their baklava!
+And, of course...
+I rarely leave without having some of their baklava!

 Delarosa Dining